redking00/vscode-nbts/README.md

 # DenoNBTS #

 This extension adds support for deno lsp on notebooks.
+[Try me on Codespaces!](https://github.com/redking00/vscode-nbts-codespaces)

 **DenoNBTS is a fork of the original denoland's _Deno_ extension.**